mt-22/mt-portfolio-client/README.md

-# Getting Started with Create React App
+# Marshall Taylor's Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the personal portfolio website of Marshall Taylor, built with React and TypeScript.

 ## Available Scripts